You can’t make an outbreak of shingles go away any faster, but you can do a lot of things on your own to make yourself more comfortable.

 3. Loose clothing: You’ll likely find that relaxed fits made from natural fibers, such as cotton or linen, give you more comfort.

 If you need to cover your blisters, avoid bandages that might stick to your rash.

-While calamine’s great, it’s best to avoid antibiotics that you rub on your skin.
+While calamine lotion may be great, it’s best to avoid antibiotics that you rub on your skin.
 They can make the blisters take longer to heal.

 Treat Your Body and Mind

 You can get worn down mentally when you’re in constant pain.
 Stress can make it seem even worse.
 Self-care starts with treating your rash, but don’t stop there.
 Your mind and emotional state need to be cared for as well.